-The Plan asset mix is a vital element of our investment strategy and is determined by the PSP Commission through an exercise called an Asset Liability Modelling Study (ALM Study).
-The last ALM Study was conducted in 2015.
+The Plan asset mix is a vital element of our investment strategy and is determined by the TPP Commission through an exercise called an Asset Liability Modelling Study (ALM Study).
+An ALM Study was in progress at the end of the 2021-2022 fiscal year and the results of which will be reflected in next year's report.